peercoin/coin-canvas-lib/README.md

 This library encapsulates interaction with the coin canvas server.
 The `CoinCanvasClient` class includes access to all of the underlying APIs.

+The library can be built with `npm run build`.
+Output files are placed into `dist` and the package can be imported normally after it has been built.

 Canvas data can be handled with the `onFullCanvas` and `onUpdatedPixels` callbacks.
 The `Canvas` class provides access to an `ImageData` object that can be used to create the initial canvas. `PixelColour` objects provide information